 The benefits of living the Blue Zones lifestyle are amazing, especially considering that Loma Linda, California is not a remote, rural village, but a thriving, busy suburb of Los Angeles.
 It is surrounded by freeways, and experiences both noise and air pollution.
 Despite these environmental issues, the residents embrace a lifestyle which still helps them manage to live long, healthy, productive lives, with low rates of dementia and disability.

-If you would like to learn even more about how to follow this lifestyle, I highly recommend you read one of the Blue Zone books.
-You can check them out using this Amazon link: The Blue Zones Solution: Eating and Living Like the World's Healthiest People.
+If you would like to learn even more about how to follow this lifestyle, you can check out The Blue Zones Solution: Eating and Living Like the World's Healthiest People.
+(Ad)

 Following this lifestyle could be life-changing, keep you healthy and boost your chances of living a longer life.

 If you want to learn more about common health problems (and how to deal with them) as you age, retirement planning, Medicare, Social Security, where to retire and more, use the tabs or pull-down menu at the top of the page to find links to hundreds of additional helpful articles.

 Photo credit: Loma Linda photo courtesy of Wikipedia